On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 Now consider treewidth.
-Let $H$ be an induced subgraph of $G$ and let $(B_i)_{i=1}^d$ be a tree decomposition of $G$ with treewidth $\operatorname{tw}(G)$.
+Let $H$ be a subgraph of $G$ and let $(B_i)_{i=1}^d$ be a tree decomposition of $G$ with treewidth $\operatorname{tw}(G)$.
 Then \mbox{$(B_i \cap V(H))_{i=1}^d$} is a tree decomposition of $H$ with width at most $\operatorname{tw}(G)$.
-Hence \mbox{$\operatorname{tw}(H)\leq\operatorname{tw}(G)$}, so treewidth is a hereditary parameter.
+Hence \mbox{$\operatorname{tw}(H)\leq\operatorname{tw}(G)$}, so treewidth is a monotone parameter.
 In particular, treewidth satisfies property \textbf{P1}.
 The same argument holds for pathwidth by restricting to tree decompositions such that the tree is a path.
 Fijav\v{z} and Wood~\cite[Lemma 8.3]{fijavvz2010graph} proved that when $k\geq2$,

 Hence both treewidth and pathwidth satisfy property \textbf{P2} with \mbox{$f_k(n)=(k-1)n$}, completing the proof. \end{proof}